This guidance is not award-year-specific and applies across award years.

-This AskRegs Knowledgebase Q&A was updated on September 22, 2020 to inform schools that the Federal Work-Study (FWS) flexibility allowing a student to continue to be paid FWS while not actually working due to COVID-19 under Section 3505 of the CARES Act also covers the 2021-22 academic year as long as the national emergency is in effect, but there are limitations.
+This AskRegs Knowledgebase Q&A was updated on July 22, 2021 to note that the Federal Work-Study (FWS) flexibility allowing a student to continue to be paid FWS while not actually working due to COVID-19 under Section 3505 of the CARES Act also covers the 2021-22 academic year as long as the national emergency is in effect, but there are limitations.

 Yes.
-According to guidance NASFAA has received from the U.S. Department of Education (ED), students can be paid FWS funds if they are unable to work due to a COVID-19 related disruption that occurs during the 2020-21 academic year.
+According to guidance NASFAA has received from the U.S. Department of Education (ED), students can be paid FWS funds if they are unable to work due to a COVID-19 related disruption that occurs during the 2020-21 or 2021-22 academic years.
 Per ED, "The part of the statement in the April 3, 2020 Electronic Announcement requiring students to have 'begun their FWS job prior to the declaration of the national emergency' in order to qualify for COVID-19 FWS relief no longer applies.
 The flexibility provided under Section 3505 of the CARES Act can be applied in more than one academic year if disruptions occur during multiple academic years.
 However, the CARES Act provides that the relief provided in that section only applies 'for all or part of [the] academic year due to [the] qualifying emergency…' Therefore, in order for an institution to make payments of Federal Work-Study funds to students who did not actually work the associated hours, a disruption related to the COVID-19 national emergency must have taken place during the same academic year that those FWS funds were awarded."

-Furthermore, the August 21, 2020 Electronic Announcement extends the implementation guidance in the March 5, 2020 Electronic Announcement and April 3, 2020 Electronic Announcement through the end of the payment period that includes December 31, 2020 or the end of the payment period that includes the end date for the federally declared qualifying emergency related to COVID-19.
+The January 15, 2021 Electronic Announcement extends the implementation guidance in the March 5, 2020 Electronic Announcement and April 3, 2020 Electronic Announcement through the end of the payment period that includes the end date for the federally declared qualifying emergency related to COVID-19.
 See AskRegs Q&A, When Do the Various Title IV COVID-19 Flexibilities and Waivers End?

 The Conditions: The school may choose to continue to pay students who are unable to continue working an FWS job due to a COVID-19 related disruption during the award period (or academic year) only if all of the following conditions are met: